-Our main objective was to develop a stable dye-laden aerosol model to estimate the UV radiation dose experienced by an aerosol droplet.
-Previous research has suggested that most exhaled aerosol droplets are smaller than 5 $\mu$ m, including aerosols produced by breathing, speaking, and coughing(Wang et al., 2021; Fabian et al., 2011).
-More recent studies have shown that aerosols smaller than 1 $\mu$ m pose significant concern regarding disease transmission since these smaller particles remain in the air longer and can deposit in the respiratory tract to initiate infection (Wang et al., 2018).
-Therefore, this study on determining the UVC radiation dose required for aerosols primarily focused on evaluating smaller particle-sized aerosols ( $d{CMD} < 1 \mu$ m).
+Fabian et al., 2011).
+More recent studies have shown that aerosols smaller than 1 $\mu$ m pose significant concern regarding disease transmission, since these smaller particles remain in the air longer and can deposit in the respiratory tract to initiate infection (Wang et al., 2018).
+Therefore, this study on determining the UV-C radiation dose required for aerosols primarily focused on evaluating smaller particlesized aerosols ( $d{\rm CMD} < 1 \,\mu$ m).
 A commercial aerosol generator was employed to atomize DEHS liquid, where the carrier gas flow is adjustable by setting the operation pressure of compressed nitrogen.
-The aerosol generator was equipped with a cyclone ( $d{p, max} = 2 \mu$ m) so that aerosols larger than 2 $\mu$ m would not leave the generator.
+The aerosol generator was equipped with a cyclone ( $d{\rm p, max} = 2 \,\mu$ m) so that aerosols larger than 2 $\mu$ m would not leave the generator.

-Figure 9 shows the particle size distribution, based on the mobility equivalent diameter measured by SMPS and the Stokes diameter measured by ELPI, of DEHS aerosols produced at various operating pressures of the aerosol generator.
+Figure 9 shows the particle size distribution, based on the mobility-equivalent diameter measured by SMPS and the Stokes diameter measured by ELPI, of DEHS aerosols produced at various operating pressures of the aerosol generator.
 The SMPS measurement is based on the electrical mobility of particles, whereas ELPI relies on the aerodynamic properties of the particles.
 It is evident that an increase in the operating pressure correspondingly increased the particle number concentration.
 Table 4 presents a summary of the calculated count median diameter (CMD) and the geometric standard deviation (GSD) of the total aerosol population, as measured by ELPI and SMPS.
-While ELPI measurements show CMD values ranging from 505 nm to 639 nm, with GSD decreasing from 1.76 to 1.35 as pressure increases.
-SMPS results indicate consistently lower CMD values between 297 nm and 305 nm, with a similar downward trend in GSD from 2.05 to 1.81.
+ELPI measurements show CMD values ranging from 505 to 639 nm, with GSD decreasing from 1.76 to 1.35 as pressure increases.
+SMPS results indicate consistently lower CMD values between 297 and 305 nm, with a similar downward trend in GSD from 2.05 to 1.81.
 This discrepancy could be due to the different measurement principles and sensitivities of these measure instruments.
-Regardless of the operating pressure, the generated aerosol droplets exhibited a size distribution similar to that of most respiratory droplets, with a large fraction is smaller than 1 $\mu$ m and a peak around 0.2 to 0.8 $\mu$ m (Morawska et al., 2009; Zayas et al., 2012; Fabian et al., 2011).
+Regardless of the operating pressure, the generated aerosol droplets exhibited a size distribution similar to that of most respiratory droplets, with a large fraction that is smaller than 1 μm and a peak around 0.2 to 0.8 μm (Morawska et al., 2009; Zayas et al., 2012; Fabian et al., 2011).
 Furthermore, the particle number concentration of the DEHS droplets produced at a pressure of 2.0 bar aligns closely with the concentration of the cough-generated droplets (Zayas et al., 2012).
-For these reasons, a pressure of 2.0 bar (generating 9 slm aerosol flow) was chosen to produce DEHS aerosols in subsequent studies.
+For these

-Figure 9: Particle size distribution of DEHS aerosols at various operating pressures of the aerosol generator, as measured by SMPS (left) and ELPI (right).
+Figure 9.
+Particle size distribution of DEHS aerosols at various operating pressures of the aerosol generator, as measured by SMPS (a) and ELPI (b).

-Table 4 Summary of the calculated Count Median Diameter (CMD) and the Geometric Standard Deviation (GSD) of the total aerosol particles, which were determined by ELPI and SMPS.
+Table 4.
+Summary of the calculated count median diameter (CMD) and the geometric standard deviation (GSD) of the total aerosol particles, which were determined by ELPI and SMPS.

-Aerosol Generator ELPI SM SMPS
+Aerosol generator ELPI SMPS

 using pure DEHS CMD GSD CMD GSD

 1.5 bar 516 nm 1.76 305 nm 2.05

 2.0 bar 505 nm 1.45 301 nm 1.91

 2.5 bar 639 nm 1.35 297 nm 1.81